 - Can be taken down at any moment (without notice)

 - Provider will put their own ads on your site

 - Can’t make money

-Bottom Line: If you want to look professional and you have plans to make money through your blog, you need to have your own domain and hosting.
+Bottom Line: If you want to look professional and you have plans to make money through your website, you need to have your own domain and hosting.
 I use Bluehost.com.